Stuart-Mouse/odin-gon/notes.md

     we parse over the tokens/fields and run callbacks, process data bindings

 in serialization:
-    I was not sure whatto do about serialization for quite a while, but I think I may now have some kind of idea basically just do the parsing process in reverse
+    I was not sure what to do about serialization for quite a while, but I think I may now have some kind of idea basically just do the parsing process in reverse

     read over the data we want to serialize and emit tokens from the data